 Requests made under the FOIA need to be in writing (email or letter).
 Requests for personal information made under the DPA and environmental information requests do not need to be in writing but it is helpful if these are also written.
 When we receive a request, we will acknowledge receipt of it within five days.
 There are different time limits set down for us to deal with requests for information under DPA and under FOIA and EIR, but generally we will try meet requests within the shorter deadline of 20 working days.
+The statutory response time if you submit a Subject Access Request is one month.
 There is no charge for making a request.

 If you have a general enquiry about our service please contact us on 0300 061 0614 (please note that calls are recorded for training and quality purposes).